yoelmatveyev/marthue/INFO.md

 2. Replacement substring.
 If empty, it must be explicitly written as "".

 3. Label string (optional).
+An empty string is a valid string.
 If written as "", the program would look for blocks labeled also as "".

 4. Keys:

 :B , :F or both for forward, backward or random search.

 :I, :O or both for input and output.
+When combined, the replacent string is printed and the left-side original string is replaced by the input.

-:T for terminating the computation of the current block (takes precendence over labels and :R, if one tries to mix them)
+:T for terminating the computation of the current block and and unconditional jump, if combined with a label.

-:R for using a label as return
+:R for returning from a function call.
+When used with a label, if attempts to return to the corresponding block, somewhat similar to Lisp's special operator **return-from**.

-:C or whatever, just for the sake on convenience and readabilty, may denote a function call, although the presence of the label itself is sufficient.
+:C or whatever, just for the sake on convenience and readabilty, may denote a function call, although the presence of the label itself is sufficient and is interpeteted by default as a function call.

+The combination of :R and :T is reserved for possible future extensions and is currently interpteted as :R.

 Examples: